-The table below gives the performance of the individual funds over periods to 31 December 2023.
+The table below gives the performance of the individual funds over periods to 31 July 2024.
 Performance is shown after the deduction of fees with the exception of LGIM and CBRE whose performance are shown before the deduction of fees.
-Longer term performance of the Insight funds is not currently available as the Scheme has not been invested over that period.
+Longer term performance of the LGIM and Insight funds is not currently available as the Scheme has not been invested over that period.
+Performance for the CBRE fund is as at 30 June due to the fund only reporting at quarter ends.